TylerLeonhardt/vscode-localtunnel/README.md

 Expose tunnels right from VS Code.
 Powered by [Localtunnel](https://localtunnel.github.io/www/).

+> NOTE: Do not use this extension with sensitive data.
+Your port will be exposed to the open internet.

 ## Commands

 * `Localtunnel: Expose a new tunnel` - creates the new tunnel and shows a notification with the random Url